netgroup-polito/pretty-verifier/README.md

 # Pretty Verifier

-Make pretty the eBPF verifier errors
+Make pretty the eBPF verifier error messages

 # Requirements

+- Python3
 - eBPF developement tools

 If you are on Debian/Ubuntu, you can run: